asciidiego/dalle2-scraper/README.md

 # Usage

-Create a `.env` file at the root of the repository and execute the extraction
+Create (and fill) the `.env` file based on the `.envdefault` file at the root of the repository.
+Then, execute the extraction script:
-script:

 ```bash
 python extract.py
 ```

-As of now, that script *only* stores items in Algolia; it does not crawl or extracts from Reddit/OpenAI yet.
-Also, to submit mock items, you need a JSON file containing the data.
 To see how that data looks, see the "How does it work?" section below.

 # Testing